CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 Advanced Persistent Threats (APT) are targeted cyber attacks on selected institutions and facilities where an attacker gains permanent access to a network and subsequently broadens it to other IT systems.
 The attacks are characterized by a very high use of resources and considerable technical capabilities on the part of the attackers and are usually difficult to detect.

 After an APT attack is discovered, those in charge in the affected institutions face the challenge of having to clean up beyond the usual IT incident handling procedures.
-Because it can be assumed that the discovered attackers have been able to access the affected IT infrastructure for quite some time and use complex attack tools to bypass the standard security mechanisms and establish various backdoors.
+Because it can be assumed that the discovered attackers have been able to access the affected IT infrastructure for some time and use complex attack tools to bypass the standard security mechanisms and to establish various backdoors.
 In addition, there is a danger that the attackers will closely monitor the infected environment and respond to cleanup attempts by blurring their tracks and sabotaging the investigation.

 In general, the building block assumes a high threat situation through a targeted, motivated attacker with above-average resources.
 In principle, a (certified) forensic service provider should always be involved in such an incident if the institution itself does not have its own forensic experts.
 Forensic service providers should already be consulted during the forensic analysis phase, but the service provider should also be consulted at least in an advisory capacity